OptionsXpress Review: Stock Investing and Options Trading

 Investment Products and Virtual Trading

 OptionsXpress clearly shines in the areas of options and futures.
-They’ve got strong technical support in these areas, but also offer a great environment for those investing in stocks, ETFs, bonds and mutual funds.
+They’ve got strong technical support in these areas, but they also offer a great environment for those investing in stocks, ETFs, bonds and mutual funds.
 They allow perks such as free broker-assistance, free account transfers ($100 credit if you transfer a minimum of $2,000 to them) and the ability to open any account type.
 You’ll also get free Morningstar reports, stock tools, access to over 4,500 no load funds and a well-integrated bond platform that gives you access to municipals, corporates, treasuries, CDs, etc.

 And here’s another bonus: I like how they have a “Virtual Trading” feature that allows you to trade without risk: if you open an account with them, you can then set up a virtual trading account where you can practice trading as much as you want!